Saint George and the Dragon: Pre-Christian predecessors

 I doubt much of the whole story of Saint George is anything more than one of the many versions of the old-world story of the conflict between Light and Darkness, or Ra and Apepi, and Marduk and Tiamat, woven upon a few slender threads of historical fact.
 Tiamat, the scaly, winged, foul dragon, and Apepi the powerful enemy of the glorious Sungod, were both destroyed and made to perish in the fire which he sent against them and their fiends: and Dadianus, also called the 'dragon', with his friends the sixty-nine governors, was also destroyed by fire called down from heaven by the prayer of Saint George.

 In anticipation of the Saint George iconography, first noted in the 1870s, a Coptic stone fenestrella shows a mounted hawk-headed figure fighting a crocodile, interpreted by the Louvre as Horus killing a metamorphosed Setekh.

 Christianised iconography

-Depictions of "Christ militant" trampling a serpent is found in Christian art of the late 5th century.
+Depictions of "Christ militant" trampling a serpent are found in Christian art of the late 5th century.
 Iconography of the horseman with spear overcoming evil becomes current in the early medieval period.